What Is a VPS? The Ultimate Guide to Virtual Private Server Hosting

 “After having shared hosting plans with other providers for many years, I switched all of my sites to Liquid Web a few months ago for my first VPS experience.
 It's been smooth, fast, and easy to use.
 At one point I suddenly ran out of disk space, and within minutes I was able to use their system to upgrade my plan and move my site to a larger partition.” – David K.

 VPS hosting can help you deliver a reliable experience for customers; right size your hosting so you can spend your budget appropriately; and keep your data secure to avoid breaches and fines.
+Liquid Web offers VPS hosting for WordPress, Magento, and many other use cases.

-Is VPS Hosting Safe & Secure?
+Is VPS Hosting Safe and Secure?

-Yes, it’s secure.
+Yes, VPS hosting is secure.
 VPS security comes from each instance’s isolation from the other environments on the server.
 Contrast that with shared hosting, where environments are sharing the same resources and can be affected by each other’s vulnerabilities.
 A denial of service attack on a website in a shared environment can bring down other companies’ data and websites hosted on that server, where each VPS environment is isolated and protected.

 Is VPS Hosting Fast & Reliable?